Poetry Book Reviews

 ISBN: 978-1-933517-20-9

-This book has a pronounced element much like the dental floss, yogurt cup, coffee bottle and dirty spoons that sit between me and the monitor that appeals more to Rachel who loaned me this book and is thirty years younger and much smarter than me and makes me smile with her intellectual and emotional reality of randomness.
+This book has a pronounced element much like the dental floss, yogurt cup, coffee bottle and dirty spoons that sit between me and the monitor that appeals more to Rae who loaned me this book and is thirty years younger and much smarter than me and makes me smile with his intellectual and emotional reality of randomness.
 Personally I like my poetic chaos slightly more organized and now with less vomiting but I must admit, cat meowing pitifully outside my study door, that the work works for what it does well.

 Omnidawn Publishing